Skip to main content

 Validator Deposits

-This guide covers validator deposit operations in Lido Staking Vaults, including predeposits, validator proving, and full deposits to the Beacon Chain.
+This guide covers validator deposit operations in Lido Staking Vaults, including predeposits, validator proving and activation, and balance management.

 Overview